dasmiq/herodotus-historic-present/herodotus-historic-present.md

 For this research, I have used the textual materials accumulated and tagged by the Perseus Project and the Morpheus morphological aralyzer.
 To tie these resources together, I have written tagging, scanning, and data analysis programs, primarily in the C language, but also in Unix utilities such as lex and awk.
 I chose C for two reasons.
 Firstly, it allowed me to scan through the entire text of Herodotus in about five minutes, thus allowing me to ask and answer

 questions about a particular textual feature in a short time.
-Secordly, I had already, as a part of my duties at Perseus, written quite a substan jal library of lex code, which is an extension of the C language; it was more eccnomical and elegant to link this existing code with a compatible language.
-11 All the programs that I wrote served essentially the same function: scanning throush the input text and detecting a specified syntactic pattern.
+Secordly, I had already, as a part of my duties at Perseus, written quite a substantial library of lex code, which is an extension of the C language; it was more economical and elegant to link this existing code with a compatible language.[^11] All the programs that I wrote served essentially the same function: scanning throush the input text and detecting a specified syntactic pattern.
 In the following pages, "the program" is shorthand for any version of this scanning program.

-11 What lex does, in essence, is to build regular expression and finite automaton capabilities into

-C. One writes input to lex as a series of regular expressions, perhaps with some specified state conditions, and a series of C routines to execute when the input matches those regular expressions.
-Regular expressions arfe patterns for matching text.
-For example, one uses the expression "a"b*" to match any number of a's followed by any number of b's.
+[^11]: What lex does, in essence, is to build regular expression and finite automaton capabilities into C. One writes input to lex as a series of regular expressions, perhaps with some specified state conditions, and a series of C routines to execute when the input matches those regular expressions.
+Regular expressions are patterns for matching text.
+For example, one uses the expression "a\*b*" to match any number of a's followed by any number of b's.
 The vagaries of regular expressions are not, however, important here.
 The lex program itself acts as a preprocessor and generates a C program that scans the input, matches it against the regular expressions, and performs the user-specified C routines.
-One may insert a routine that adds one to a section counter every time the lex program finds a "<SECTION>" tag.
+One may insert a routine that adds one to a section counter every time the lex program finds a "\<SECTION>" tag.
 Most of my programs were written in Vern Paxson's lex dialect, flex 2.1.

-Resources and Methodology

-14

-Thankfully, one of the most arduous tasks in any computa ional linguistic

-research has been completed for Herodotus and other classical Greek historians.
+Thankfully, one of the most arduous tasks in any computational linguistic research has been completed for Herodotus and other classical Greek historians.
 The Perseus Project possesses on-line texts of the vast majority of ancient Greek literature (in the original and in translation) down to the death of Alexander the Great, along with a good deal of later literature.
 The Greek text itself is represented in ASCIl with formatting conventions as in Beta Coda.
 12 All this text has been tagged for basic structural and content features in the Standard Generalized Markup Language (SGML), 13 In general tags are ma:kers inserted in the text in order to delimit certain structural features.
-For example, a section

-that begins with "<SECTION N="1">" would end with "</SECT:ON>".
+For example, a section that begins with "\<SECTION N="1">" would end with "\</SECTION>".
 Since SGML is rigorously hierarchical in the allowed order of tags, one can determine all the tags containing the current piece of text simply by knowing the tag that most immediately contains the current text.
-The basic structure of a book of Herodotus, or of any author who is referenced by < book>.<chapter>.<section> is as follows:
+The basic structure of a book of Herodotus, or of any author who is referenced by <book>.<chapter>.<section> is as follows:

 12 For the sake of readability, all Greek in this paper has been converted into s andard minuscule type.
 In reality, all the programs described herein processed the Greek texts ir. their Beta Code representation.
 Beta Code represents Greek with the standard US character se.; the correspondences are intuitive with the following exceptions.